 - Shock and Awe: Indra-attribute magic is electricity-based.
 No wonder, as he's the God of Lightning.

 - Top God: He's the king of the gods.
+(Although it's possible the Primeval Gods dubbed him such just as an excuse to dump work onto him.)

 - You Gotta Have Blue Hair: Bluish-silver, as described in the finite.